-The general outcomes of interest are reduced symptoms (e.g., self-reported assessment of symptoms, a decrease in number of voids per day) and improved quality of life.
+The general outcomes of interest are reduced symptoms (e.g., self-reported assessment of symptoms, a decrease in the number of voids per day) and improved quality of life.
+Outcomes are measured following the 6- to 12-week treatment regimen.